laurencelundblade/draft-lundblade-cbor-serialization/draft-lundblade-cbor-serialization.md

      reduced format.
      The reduction is performed only (preserves the value only) if all the rightmost bits removed are zero.

-1. If big numbers (tags 2 and 3) are supported, the following apply:
+1. If big numbers (tags 2 and 3) are supported, the Preferred Serialization requirements decribed in {{bignum}} MUST be implemented.

-   * Positive values from 0 to 2^63 - 1 MUST be encoded as a type 0 integer.

-   * Negative values from -1 to -(2^64) MUST be encoded as a type 1 integer.

-   * Leading zeros MUST not be present in the byte string content of tag 2 and 3.

-   * See also {{BigNumPreferred}}.

 ## Decoder Requirements {#PreferredDecoding}